gatsbyjs/gatsby/docs/docs/behind-the-scenes-terminology.md

 If the path is `/`, internalComponentName = `ComponentIndex`.
 Otherwise, for a path of `/blog/foo`, it would be `ComponentBlogFoo`.

-Created as part of page, but appears to be unused.
+Created as part of page, but currently unused.

 ### page.context